ruairidhflint/rory.codes/src/writing/experiment-1-no-complaints.md

 I am slowly becoming significantly more aware of my words (and thoughts) and have stopped myself complaining by holding my tongue or rephrasing my opinion on several occasions.

 I have been quite shocked at how many of the complaints are "in jest"; sarcasm and joky replies or comments that are focussing on the negative.
 It is a clear habit of mine and so far has been the hardest type of complaint to negate.

+_**9th May - Two Weeks In**_

+Day one again.
+Big improvements though.
+Got to day three and day two, much more aware of my words and actions.
+Driving and co-parenting are my big areas of weakness where the odd complaint will slip out.
+Working on it.